 Using simulated data to compare the relative performance of the 3PLF-free and 3PLF-fixed methods subject to a range of variables showed that it was feasible to estimate PMax from data, but also identified situations where it may be preferable to fix PMax.
 In most scenarios sample sizes of at least 250 were needed for the 3PLF-free method to approach or exceed the performance of the 3PLF-fixed method.
 At sample sizes below 250 it is therefore advisable to fix PMax.
 Due to the decline in performance associated with longer reproductive cycles, sample sizes of at least 500 are desirable before attempting to estimate PMax in species with a triennial or longer reproductive cycle.

 While the estimation of maternity parameters in most simulations was possible, it was difficult to do so accurately.
-Outcomes of the simulation study suggested that samples sizes of ≥1000 would be needed to estimate PMax with <10% MARE for a triennially reproducing species.
+Outcomes of the simulation study suggested that sample sizes of ≥1000 would be needed to estimate PMax with <10% MARE for a triennially reproducing species.
 This is a much larger error than is achievable from conventional logistic maturity analysis (Roa, Ernst, and Tapia 1999).
 In the case of the gummy shark this imprecision led to the 2PLF-maturity method performing comparably or better than the 3PLF methods in ultimately quantifying R0.
 Relatively wide confidence intervals were also obtained for PMax in the empirical analysis for sandbar sharks, even with a sample size of > 1000.
 A similar sample size was used by Colonello et al (2016) to successfully estimate PMax and maternity parameters for south Atlantic spiny dogfish.
 These results suggest that data requirements of the 3PLF analyses may be prohibitively large for many chondrichthyans and therefore best suited to use on commercially captured species where large sample sizes can be obtained (Oddone, Paesch, and Norbis 2010; Tribuzio and Kruse 2012).